KaueReinbold/Reminders/README.md

 ## Technical Objective

-This application was developed with Asp.Net Core.
+This application was developed using dotnet.
-The propose is show the knowledge using this technology and applying best code practices.
+The purpose is to show the knowledge using this technology and code best practices.

 ![Coverage Status](https://coveralls.io/repos/github/KaueReinbold/Reminders/badge.svg?branch=master&service=github)